Thoughts on Scrum

 The waterfall approach starts development with a full requirements document, complete to the point that developers should not need to ask the customer any questions at all; the delivered software just needs to match the documented requirements.
 This was always nonsense.

 Then the requirements at the top of the list need to be defined in sufficient detail that a developer can work on them, and QA (if it exists) can test them.
-Requirements that are likely to be worked on within the next month need some more detail, and requirements that are low on the priority list can be quite vague.
+Requirements that are likely to be worked on within the next month need more detail, and requirements that are low on the priority list can be quite vague.
 The customer should be free to add new items to the list, or reorder the list, while the project is running.
 Of course that will affect the delivery dates for items later on the list, and the cost to “deliver all items” but that is obvious to all.

 In order to assign reasonable priorities, it is necessary to have a feel for relative development-times - even for features that currently are only vaguely specified.
 However of course actual “days until delivery” is not possible; the “story points” approach seems to be the best solution to this at the moment - figuring out whether some feature is “as complex as” or “5 times more complex than” another feature is not too unreasonable.
 The trick is to then resist pressure from management to convert this into “delivery dates”; see later for more thoughts on estimations.